text-analytics-20/news-sentiment-development/README.md

-# Sentiment development on the example of “Migration”
+# News sentiment development on the example of “Migration”

 Team members: